hongkunyoo/jupyterflow/docs/get-started.md

 # Get Started

-Although using `jupyterflow` does not require Kubernetes knowledge, Setting up `jupyterflow` requires Kubernetes knowledge(YAML, `helm`, `Service`).
+Although using JupyterFlow does not require Kubernetes knowledge, Setting up JupyterFlow requires Kubernetes understandings(YAML, `helm`, `Service`).
 If you're familiar with Kubernetes, it will not be too hard.

 > This project only works on Kubernetes.